TIBCOSoftware/snappydata/docs/additional_files/open_source_components.md

-# SnappyData Community and Enterprise Edition Features
+# SnappyData Community Edition (Open Source) and Enterprise Edition

 SnappyData offers a fully functional core OSS distribution that is Apache 2.0 licensed and includes the following capabilities: